nixhantb/Job-Leet-core-api/README.md

 # Job Leet - Job Portal API

 Welcome to Job Leet, your go-to job portal powered by the Job Leet Job Portal API.
-This project is built using .NET 7 and MySQL, providing a robust REST API for job-related functionalities.
+This project is built using .NET 8, Docker and MySQL, providing a robust REST API for job-related functionalities.

 Find the Frontend Development repository of this project [Here](https://github.com/Nix-code/Job-Leet-core-UI)